We sell a complex and expensive technology product (hundreds of thousands of dollars worth) to high-end customers, giant US companies.

 We have marked the following variables as those that can lower the customers' perception of risk:

-We wanted to validate our assumptions that improving these issues will lower risk perception and increase deals closing rates with U.S. customers.
-To do this, we have contacted LINX Market Intelligence, who we knew employs a team in North America that has developed a methodology to interview senior U.S. executives uniquely and gain insights from competitors, customers, distributors, and more.
+We wanted to validate our assumptions that improving these issues will lower risk perception and increase deal closing rates with U.S. customers.
+To do this, we have contacted LINX Market Intelligence, which developed a methodology to interview senior U.S. executives uniquely and gain insights from competitors, customers, distributors, and more.

-To do this, we have contacted LINX Market Intelligence, who we knew employs a team in North America that has developed a methodology to interview senior U.S. executives uniquely and gain insights from competitors, customers, distributors, and more.
+To do this, we have contacted LINX Market Intelligence, who developed a methodology to interview senior U.S. executives uniquely and gain insights from competitors, customers, distributors, and more.

 The research conducted by LINX for us validated our work assumptions and also provided the following additional information:

-In a second round of interviews, we were also able to identify what data variables are most important to clients.
+- In the second round of interviews, we were also able to identify what data variables are most important to clients.
 Those that will allow accurate, relevant, and impactful performance reports to be presented to customers.

 As a result of LINX findings, the company's marketing plan has changed completely.